 Christianity rose to prominence under Emperor Constantine.
 His Edict of Milan legalized the practice of the Christian faith.
 The Roman Empire changed from a pagan institution to a Christian state.
 Within the Roman Empire, the early Church built a hierarchy.
 It exercised strong, legal powers.
 It governed both the congregation and the political sphere.

 The Church’s tight grip on power remained in both the East and the West.
 The Roman Empire fell to the barbarians in 476 AD and the Ottomans in the 14th century.
-But Christianity helped guide society and geopolitics.
-After the fifth century, a new age began for the world.
+Christianity helped guide society and geopolitics and after the fifth century, a new age began for the world.

 Philosophy and theology flourished during Medieval times.
 Medieval thought, more known as Scholasticism, shows that faith and reason work together.
-That religion is not just a spiritual concept.
-It is a rational belief system to support.
+They believe that religion is not just a spiritual concept; it is a rational belief system to support.

-The most famous Scholastic thinker was St. Thomas Aquinas.
-In this time, Christianity became a respectable, methodological field.
+The most famous scholastic thinker was St. Thomas Aquinas.
+At this time, Christianity became a respectable, methodological field.
 It was an intellectual jewel of Western culture.
 It merged the Hellenistic philosophy with the Christian faith.
-And it also revived the amazing, profound critical attitude towards nature and human experience.
+Christianity also revived the amazing, profound critical attitude toward nature and human experience.
 It used Aristotelian and neo-Platonic ideals.

 The Middle Ages also brought forth spiritual renewal.
 It saw the founding of many monastic and missionary orders.
 These consecrated orders include the Jesuits, Franciscans, Dominicans, and Paulines.

-During the 10th to 12th centuries, the Church and the European monarchs waged war.
+During the 10th to 12th centuries, the Church and the European monarchs fell into religious wars.
 They sent soldiers, monks, and even children to reclaim Jerusalem from Muslim control.

 These holy wars are the Crusades.
-Here the Christians fought against Islamic monarchs.
-Some Crusades saw success in occupying Jerusalem.
-But the Crusades were a failure.
+Here, the Christians fought against Islamic monarchs.
+Some Crusades saw success in occupying Jerusalem, but the crusades, in general, were a failure.